teamVnuaDut/BanHangOnline/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.28.1 - 2025-03-23 =

+* Fix: Font URL is not updating after domain change when "Load Google Fonts Locally" feature is activated

 = 3.28.0 - 2025-03-17 =